 Staff trained so far

-150+ Mental Health First Aiders
+170+ Mental Health First Aiders

-1,100 Mental Health Aware
+1,133 Mental Health Aware

-With around 14,000 employees, across more than 1,000 stores, three offices and three distribution centres, the retailer has worked tirelessly to ensure all of its 1,100 line managers receive MHFA training and that it has just as many Mental
+With around 14,000 employees across more than 1,100 stores in the UK, three offices and three distribution centres, the retailer has worked tirelessly to ensure all of its line managers receive MHFA England training and that it has just as many Mental

 “One in six employees suffer mental health issues, so it’s increasingly important that we have first aid provision for mental health too.”

-Alison Garbutt, Head of Strategic Projects who is spearheading this agenda, says: “We have many physical first aiders at WHSmith, who are all trained to help colleagues in the event of something like a heart attack – but what happens if a colleague is having a panic attack?
-One in six employees suffer mental health issues, so it’s increasingly important that we have first aid provision for mental health too.”
+Alison Garbutt, Head of Strategic Projects who is spearheading this agenda, says: “We have many physical first aiders who are all trained to help colleagues in the event of something like a heart attack – but what happens if a colleague is having a panic attack?
+One in six employees suffer mental health issues, so it’s important that we have first aid provision for mental health too.”

 Following the death of a friend who took their own life, Alison was keen to understand what she could have done differently, if at all, to support her friend.
 “At the time, I was concerned that if I spoke to my friend about how he was feeling I might have made things worse.
 I now know this not to be true.
 A meaningful conversation, asking the right questions and listening, might have helped.”